ajay097/firstres/README4.md

 5                   # Choose the 5-one,it is for recent full-backup

                      # After this it shows all the recent full-backup client
-(Selcet client)      # Choose the client according then number for restore
+(Select client)      # Choose the client according then number for restore

 mark *               # It select all the files from client